 The Chip Select pin allows an external device to access the serial port.
-If SMODE = VL (SSC Mode) and $\overline{CS}$ is held high, the SDO output and the SCLK output will be held in a high-impedance output state.
+When held high, the SDO output will be held in a high-impedance output state.

 TST - Factory Test, Pin 2

 For factory use only.
 Connect to VLR.